f5devcentral/f5-big-iq-lab/docs/class9/module1/lab2.rst

 |image22|

-You can verify on BigIP that the access profile changes were pushed:
+You can verify on BIG-IP that the access profile changes were pushed:

 |image23|